 Applying for a refund

-- a transcript or valid English language certificate dated after the deposit was paid and within 12 weeks of the start date of the course to show that they did not meet the conditions of their offer,
+- a valid English language certificate dated after the deposit was paid and within 12 weeks of the start date of the course to show that you did not meet the conditions of their offer

-- a visa refusal notice to show their visa was refused,
+- a visa refusal notice to show your visa was refused

 - evidence that an application for funding has been denied or that financial circumstances have changed since the deposit was paid

-- or verifiable official documentation to support their claim of exceptional circumstances.
+- or verifiable official documentation to support their claim of ill health or exceptional circumstances.